BenKhalifaGHADA/BenKhalifaGHADA/README.md

 ## Hi!
-My name is Badiaa and I'm a software engineer from Tunisia.
+My name is GHADA and I'm a software engineer from Tunisia.
 Thank You for taking the time to view my GitHub Profile 😄👋

 <!--
 **BenKhalifaGHADA/BenKhalifaGHADA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.